-Social Media Optimization (SMO) is what we call the process of optimizing your content and your business for social media.
+What is SMO?
+Social Media Optimization (SMO) is the process of optimizing your content and your business for social media.

 Typically, Search Engine Optimization (SEO) comes first.
-This is the process of creating content that has been optimized for some set of keywords that our target audience is looking for.
+This is the process of creating content that has been optimized for some set of keywords that your target audience is looking for.

-SMO is what we do with that content after it has been produced, and it’s not easy.
+SMO is what to do with that content after it has been produced, and it takes a little extra work.
 If you want to be successful in social media, and you want your content to be read, clicked, and shared, then it takes as much work as any other task.
 To get the most out of your social media efforts, keep reading.

 1. Create a social media style guide.

 Before anything, pull down your editorial style guide and highlight anything that might apply to social.
 For example, don’t just look at, say, how you capitalize words, but also look at how you handle competitors.
-Some brands are happy to ReTweet and comment on the Tweets of their competitors, or share a recipe from an unknown blogger.
-And some simply are not OK with that one bit.
+Some brands are happy to retweet and comment on the Tweets of their competitors or share a related post from a small blogger as a way to build loyalty between brands and encourage reciprocal sharing.
+And some are not OK with that one bit.

 2. Pick a platform.

 We like CoSchedule.
-It’s a WordPress plugin that allows you to schedule Tweets directly in WordPress, on the same page as the article itself.
-If you’re a Mequoda client, you either have, or will soon have Haven Social, which is powered by CoSchedule.
-Hootsuite is another option which works great for businesses because they offer reporting and it allows you to assign different tasks to team members.
+It’s a WordPress plugin that allows you to schedule social media directly in WordPress, on the same page as the article itself.
+If you’re a Mequoda client, you have Haven Social, which is powered by CoSchedule.
+TweetDeck and Hootsuite are other options, but they do take a bit more time to schedule social because they are in a separate system.

 3. Assign responsibilities.

 As you know, the age of the Internet has turned editors into marketers who are responsible for their content.
 This applies to social media, too.
-Unless you are a powerhouse publisher that can afford a room full of social media specialists, like the Chicago Tribune (@ColonelTribune is totally worth it, FYI), then your editors will most likely be running your social media.
-First of all they know the content best, second of all, they’re already grammar savvy and probably won’t let out any typos.
+Unless you are a powerhouse publisher that can afford a room full of social media specialists, then your editors will most likely be running your social media.
+First of all, they know the content best, second of all, they’re already grammar savvy and probably won’t let out any typos.

 4. Create social media formulas.

 What is SMO without structure, right?
 By now you know we’re all about the 12x12x12 method.
 Write twelve unique Tweets for each article.
 Schedule them for 12 days.
 Then schedule them for 12 months.
 For an entire year, your article will be promoted and you only have to do it once.
-For Facebook, LinkedIn, and G+, write two unique posts.
+For Facebook, LinkedIn, Pinterest or Instagram, write two unique posts.
 Schedule on the first day, then again in six months.

 5. Create a series of non-promotional posts.

 What else will you publish as part of your SMO strategy?
-For example, on “Throwback Thursdays,” People posts old covers of their magazines.
+For example, on #ThrowbackThursdays, People sometimes posts old covers of their magazines.
 Martha Stewart sources ideas from their Facebook fans for future issues.
 Be creative and come up with a series of images you can share, that will provoke comments, likes, and more shares.
 These will be the keys to increasing your Facebook visibility.

 6. Decide what to do with premium content.